 🤷♂️What is Goma Dressing?

-Goma dressing is a fast and nutritious salad dressing that is as ubiquitous in Japan as ranch dressing is in America, or vinaigrette is in France.
-This is the most popular Japanese salad dressing, and for good reason!
+Goma dare is a fast and nutritious salad dressing that is as ubiquitous in Japan as ranch dressing is in America, or vinaigrette is in France.
+This is the most popular Japanese dressing, and for good reason!